January 29, 2016

 She will also discuss her book at 7 p.m.
 Wednesday, Feb.
 24, at the Fitzgerald Theater, St. Paul, with Michael Osterholm, the former Minnesota state epidemiologist and current Regents Professor at the University of Minnesota, and host Kerri Miller from Minnesota Public Radio.
-Tickets range from $25-$50 for this event and are available online.
+Tickets range from $25-$50 for this event.

 In "On Immunity: An Inoculation," Biss writes as a new mother about the multitude of threats parents face as they attempt to keep their children safe.
 She finds that you cannot immunize your child - or yourself - from the world.